-Duluth begins with 3 tracks that assure you what Dave Simmonet lacks in vocal range, he more than makes up for with vocal passion.
-In the vein of singers like Brad Barr, Jim James and Jeff Mangum, Simmonet is the master of his limited vocal instrument, getting every bit of gusto he can from inside.
+Duluth begins with 3 tracks that assure you what Dave Simonett lacks in vocal range, he more than makes up for with vocal passion.
+In the vein of singers like Brad Barr, Jim James and Jeff Mangum, Simonett is the master of his limited vocal instrument, getting every bit of gusto he can from inside.
 A singer like this may turn off some people, but what you will hear, if you give it a chance, is a voice tailor-made for bluegrass.

 The albums opening cut paints a picture of a cold man during a cold time of year and the melodic harmonies within each chorus assure the listener that these voices belong together.
 And yet, from the playful Eastern Bloc outtake at the beginning of the song, you know these boys don't take themselves too seriously.
 Still, the instrumental playing is far-reaching and flawless.

 The harmonic congruence and finger ferocity become clearer over the songs next few tracks, with devastating finger picking by Dave Carroll on the banjo and Eric Barry on the mandolin that will set your ears ablaze by the end of 'White Noise' and reignite the inferno in 'The Darkness and The Light'.
 A pickers delight, the aptly named instrumental 'Truck' rolls over you and brings the opening third of the album to a close.